gitumarkk/kiwiland_algorithm/README.md

 ### DEV DEPENDENCIES
 However, the soft dependencies are defined in `requirements.txt` and include:
 * `pycodestyle` which is used for pep8 linting, in order to focus on best conventions.
+To check the linting run: `pycodestyle <file>.py`

 ## IMPLEMENTATION DETAILS
 The codebase is made up of 2 main files, the `app.py` file which contains the graph algorithm and the `tests.py` file which contains the unittests to test the funcionality.
 The implemantion of the graph traversal algorithm has a big emphasis on the *DRY* concept i.e. Don't Repeat Yourself, for both the graph implementation and testing.
 This means there is significant reuse of functions for the general use case, with slight modifications for specific cases.
 The functions in `app.py` contains python docstrings that highlights the functions implemantation.